MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOListDesign.md

 # Add-SPOListDesign

 ## SYNOPSIS
-Creates a new list or document library design available to users when they create a new list or document library from Site Contents, certain site home pages, the SharePoint home page, the Microsoft Lists app, Microsoft Teams, or Office.com.
+Creates a new list or document library design available to users when they create a new list or document library from site contents, certain site home pages, the SharePoint home page, the Microsoft Lists app, Microsoft Teams, or Office.com.

 ## SYNTAX